engin100/950/syllabus.md

 This course integrates instruction in both communication and teamwork into an engineering project.
 It is important to realize that “being an engineer” doesn’t just mean solving technical problems; engineers do a lot of collaborating with others and communicating ideas.
 We’ll practice both of those in the context of a design project.

-In this course, we’ll be checking in on your group each week with surveys.
+In this course, we’ll be checking in on your group each week with surveys during the last 3/4 of the semester.
 We ask that you complete these surveys so we can help your group be successful.
+Participation points will be distributed within your team based on feedback received by all of the team members.

 ### Teamwork